yasenstar/EA/architool/coArchi2/test_coarchi2.md

 | 3.
 Published to Remote Repo | ![repo published coArchi1](img/04_add-local-model-to-workspace_coArchi1_repo-published.png) | ![repo published coArchi2](img/04_add-local-model-to-workspace_coArchi2_repo-published.png) |
 | 4.
 Collaboration Tab with Model | ![local collab tab coArchi1](img/04_add-local-model-to-workspace_coArchi1_local-collaboration-tab.png) | ![local collab tab coArchi2](img/04_add-local-model-to-workspace_coArchi2_local-collaboration-tab.png) |

+Note: in coArchi1 the default branch is `master`, while in coArchi2 it is changed to `main`. (*Check https://github.com/github/renaming for reason to use `main` as default.*)

 ## Create New Branch

 After `Add Model to Workspace`, below are the `Branches` tab, which are same in both coArchi: